 - Duration of work

-The recent Express Entry draws have favored provincial nominees and the Canadian Experience Class- the immigration program that allows persons who have worked in Canada for at least one year to immigrate permanently.
+The Express Entry draws have favored provincial nominees and the Canadian Experience Class- the immigration program that allows individuals with one year of work experience to immigrate permanently.

-The recent PNP draws of Saskatchewan and British Columbia targeted temporary workers.
-The Saskatchewan and the British Columbia provinces that held their PNP draws recently focused on workers in Canada, Saskatchewan targeted on Occupations-in-demand while British Columbia focused on workers with no jobs at present but at least a year of work experience in Canada.
+The PNP draws of Saskatchewan and British Columbia has targeted temporary workers.
+The Saskatchewan and the British Columbia provinces that held their PNP draws recently focused on workers in Canada; Saskatchewan targeted Occupations-in-demand while British Columbia focused on workers with no jobs at present but at least a year of work experience in Canada.

-Foreign workers on a temporary work permit in Canada right now have better chances of their PR visa getting approved if they apply now.
+Foreign workers on a temporary work permit in Canada now have better chances of their PR visa getting approved if they apply.
 Also, these visa holders are exempt from the travel restrictions imposed by the Canadian government.
 They can travel to Canada provided they clear Coronavirus tests before their departure.
-Once they land in Canada, they will have to be in compulsory self-isolation for 14 days.
+Once they land in Canada, they must be in compulsory self-isolation for 14 days.

 If you found this blog engaging, continue to read…

 Five easy steps to get a Job in Canada